tamannah1234/InsightHub-Dashboard/README.md

 Every nation's progress depends not on one factor but on a blend of economic, social, and environmental indicators.
 Understanding this data holistically can drive better policy-making, awareness, and decision-making.

 ### Objective
-Design and develop an interactive data dashboard or application that visualizes and analyzes multiple national growth metrics for various countries.
-The platform should allow users to explore, compare, and interpret how different countries are performing across a comprehensive set of development indicators.
+Design and develop an interactive data dashboard or application that visualizes and analyzes multiple national growth metrics for various cities.
+The platform should allow users to explore, compare, and interpret how different cities are performing across a comprehensive set of development indicators.

 ---